EA-Mante/academic_group_website_blueprint/README.md

 ## <ins>Static (the images, etc.)</ins>

-Place the images you want to use on your pages in this folder. **Ensure the name of the images matches the name of the file you are calling on your .html page**
+Place the images you want to use on your pages in this folder. **Ensure the name of the image matches the name of the file you are calling on your .html page**

 # Getting started